Abiram116/SpaceLearn/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Code Style

+- Follow the ESLint configuration
+- Use TypeScript for type safety
+- Follow component organization guidelines
+- Write meaningful commit messages

+## Testing

+- Unit tests with Jest
+- Integration tests with React Native Testing Library
+- E2E tests with Detox

+## Deployment

+### iOS
+1. Configure app.json
+2. Build iOS bundle
+3. Submit to App Store

+### Android
+1. Configure app.json
+2. Build Android bundle
+3. Submit to Play Store

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- Thanks to the Expo team for the amazing framework
+- Thanks to the Expo team
 - Supabase for the backend infrastructure
+- DeepSpeak for AI capabilities
-- All contributors who help improve the app
+- All contributors